bamerman/coffee-docs/principles-of-coffee-brewing.md

 - **Strength:**
 - **Extraction:**

 Strength and extracton are important because they determine how brewed coffee tastes.
-See the flavor wheel (figure: 1) below for the flavors associated with strength and extraction:
+See the **flavor map** (figure: 1) below for the flavors associated with strength and extraction:

 ## Putting it all together
-The flavor wheel shows that appealing brewed coffee depends on finding optimal levels of strength and extraction.
+The **flavor map** that appealing brewed coffee depends on finding optimal levels of strength and extraction.
 These optimal level change according to origin, roast, and personal preference.

-To find optimal levels of strength and extracton for your coffee and preferences, use the flavor wheel and brewed coffee compass with these steps:
+To find optimal levels of strength and extracton for your coffee and preferences, use the flavor map and brewed coffee compass with these steps:
+1.